We Know How to Get Assignments Done for You

 Assignor often submits the assignment fee payment with the Builder assignment request.
 Almost always this is returned if the Assignment is rejected by the Builder.

 You do not need to pay the Builder in advance for Assigning your unit.
-As outlined above, you submit a request to the builder after a new buyer (assignee) has been located and you have a separate, firm Assignment Agreement (TREB/OREA Form 150 for condos or Form 145 for Freeholds) with this new buyer (assignee) that has all conditions satisfied (finance, legal review, etc.) - there is no status certificate because it is not a registered condo and of course, no inspection as it is usually still under construction or not desired (by assignee) as it is completely covered by new home warranty.
-In other words, you request Vendor (Builder) approval only after you have a firm Assignment Agreement.
+As outlined above, you submit a request to the builder after a new buyer (assignee) has been located and you have a separate, firm Assignment Agreement (TREB/OREA Form 150 for condos or Form 145 for Freeholds) with Assignee that has all conditions satisfied (finance, legal review, etc.).
+There is no status certificate because it is not a registered condo and of course, no inspection as it is usually still under construction or not desired (by assignee) as it is completely covered by the Tarion new home warranty.
+In other words, Assignor and Assignee request Builder approval only after you have a firm Assignment Agreement.

 Why are some buyers reluctant to do assignments?